siliconwitchery/docs/micropython/micropython.md

     help(Pin)
     ```

+## Improvements

+Spotted something?
+Feel free to report any bugs you find, and suggest improvements.
+We're always willing to improve things.

+Submit an issue to our [GitHub](https://github.com/siliconwitchery/micropython/issues) or [contact us](mailto:info@siliconwitchery.com?subject=MicroPython) if something is unclear.

+---

-1. That's it!
+That's it!
 For the full list of classes and methods, check out the pages below.
 Happy tinkering!